Wednesday, May 23, 2012

 • 1 tablespoon sugar

 Preheat oven to 400°F. Place potatoes in large bowl and generously spray with nonstick spray.
 Toss to coat.
 Sprinkle with 2 tablespoons thyme and all of the garlic salt.
-Toss to coatSpray rimmed baking sheet with nonstick spray.
+Toss again to coatSpray rimmed baking sheet with nonstick spray.

 Meanwhile, boil vinegar and sugar in heavy small saucepan over medium high heat until liquid is reduced to 1/3 cup, about 10 minutes.
 Mix in remaining 1 tablespoon thyme.

-Transfer potatoes to plates.
+Transfer potatoes to serving bowl.
 Drizzle reduced balsamic syrup over potatoes.

 Serves 4.